WinstonMoh/Cognitive-Speech-STT-ServiceLibrary/README.md

 Run `SpeechClientSample.exe` with the following arguments:

   Arg[0]: Specify an input audio WAV file.
-Place .wav file in same folder as .exe file
+Place .wav file in same folder as .exe file.

   Arg[1]: Specify the audio locale. example: "en-us"